Capital Conference Presenter Bios

 Terri Davis teaches AP Language and Composition, AP Research, and English III at Pine Tree High School.
 She sponsors Ready Writing, Spelling, Literary Criticism, the Barbara Jordan Essay contest, and is the high school UIL Coordinator.

 Shawn Duthie has taught Theatre and Speech at Holliday High School for 20+ years.
 He has coached individual State Champions in every UIL speaking event and advanced to the State Meet in One-Act Play.
 Shawn has received the Sponsor Excellence Award and serves on the State Advisory Committee for Prose and Poetry.
-Shawn was named a Distinguished Alumni for the Fain College of Fine Arts at Midwestern State University.
+Shawn has been named a Distinguished Alumni for the Fain College of Fine Arts at Midwestern State University, as well as the State and Regional NFHS Speech and Debate Teacher of the Year for 2026.

 Dr. Rich Edwards is a professor of communication studies at Baylor University and has served as president of the American Forensics Association.
 He is the author of the Policy Debate Quarterly and the debate textbook, Competitive Debate: The Official Guide.
 Dr. Edwards has made invaluable contributions to high school debate and to UIL, serving as the Region 6A-II Speech Director and UIL state contest director for CX and LD Debate.
 He has been inducted into the National Federation Hall of Fame and elected to the National Speech and Debate Association Hall of Fame for his contributions.